Interested in sharing your expertise? We want to hear from you!

 Are you looking for a part-time teaching position?

 The Community Education Department at College of the Redwoods has a mission to serve the educational needs of Humboldt and Del Norte Counties.
 We are dedicated to providing excellent programming.
 We want to have some of the best instructors and course offerings found anywhere.
-If you are interested in being a part of this fun-loving team, contact us at 707-476-4500.
+If you are interested in being a part of this fun-loving team, complete the Course Proposal Form and email or mail to the Community Education office at 525 D Street, Eureka, CA 95501.

 All you need is a passion for a subject, expertise or skill in that area, and a desire to share that knowledge with others.
 A sense of humor, as well as good communication and people skills are important.
 You must be flexible and have a desire to educate people of all ages, sexes, abilities and cultural backgrounds.
 If this sounds like you, please contact us!
 All proposals will be reviewed by the Community Education office.